 - When completing a pull request, opt-in to override policies and complete a pull request even if the current set of branch policies is not satisfied.

 - Push directly to a branch even if that branch has branch policies set.
 Note that when a user with this permission makes a push that would override branch policy, the push automatically bypasses branch policy with no opt-in step or warning.

-In Azure DevOps Services, the Exempt from policy enforcement permission is removed and its functionality divided into the following two new permissions:
+In Azure DevOps Services, the Exempt from policy enforcement permission does not exist.
+Instead, there are two new permissions:

 - Bypass policies when completing pull requests